annekeslis/annekeslis.github.io/Projects.md

 To fully understand speech production in neurobiologically healthy individuals and in PWS and dysarthric speakers, I am interested in possible concomitant impairments in limb control.
 Evidence shows that both people who stutter and individuals with Cerebellar Ataxia show impairments in rhythmic tapping.
 The question remains whether these motor impairments present similarly across domains and speech disorders.
 This research introduces an interdisciplinary approach by examining not only articulatory movements but also the overlap with general motor behavior — a connection that has been underexplored.

-## Articulation techniques in clarinet playing​
+## Articulation Techniques in Clarinet Playing​

 Just like speech production, articulation of notes while playing a woodwind or brass instrument involves movements of the tongue and lips.
 I collaborated with the renowned clarinet player Kornel Wolak to investigate what the tongue does when players articulate notes on the clarinet.
 You can find more information about this project on: https://kornelwolak.com/